SEARCH

 What is inside the kit?

-– Big fabric bag (drawstring bag) in which we put all the items.
+• Big fabric bag (drawstring bag) in which all the items are put

-– Small fabric bag (clutch) in which we put five sanitary pads.
+• Small fabric bag (clutch) in which holds five sanitary pads

--Big waterproof bag which will be used to put a used sanitary pad by a student when she is at school.
+• Big waterproof bag which will be used to put a used sanitary pad when at school

 For further information please write to us via email at social.projects@africraft.de or the address below.